 Following on from Meet Joe.
 Don’t Be Joe, I thought I would take the time to introduce you to Barbara.
-Barbara is even worse than Joe in my opinion.
-Barbara may be the most talented and funny and well liked person in the room.
+She is even worse than Joe in my opinion.
+She may be the most talented and funny and well liked person in the room.
 But if she doesn’t like something, she’s not going to hear it.

 Remember Joe?
 He was famous for always coming up with new ideas half way through something that he wasn’t involved in, causing a lot of time wasting and people to rethink their process.

 A typical Barbara conversation would go something like this:

 Team: Hey everyone, come and look at this presentation we’ve spent hours on and are really proud of.
 We invested a whole lot of time and effort into the presentation, writing and collaborating together, everything was smooth and we feel like we’ve done a really good job.

 Joe: Oh, I like this presentation, although, this photo of a dog catching a frisbee, I think that maybe it should be a ball instead.

 Barbara: I don’t like this slide.
 I think it is terrible.
 You really need to get rid of it.
 I believe it could be so much better.
 It’s actually quite bad.